Muntacir-Tamim/B12-A5-Emergency-Hotline/README.md

 4. What is Event Delegation?
 Why is it useful?

 Definition:
-Event delegation is a technique where you attach an event listener to a parent element instead of multiple child elements, and then use event.target to detect which child triggered the event.
+Event delegation is a technique where we attach an event listener to a parent element instead of multiple child elements, and then use event.target to detect which child triggered the event.

 Why useful?
 Better performance (fewer event listeners).